zoe0428/php-to-pyhton/README.md

 # php-to-pyhton
 PHP to python project for OreFox
 Development Process
-Carry out environmental testing and installation of necessary components---4/19/2021 Complete the server and client on the python side---4/22/2021 test on load---
+Carry out environmental testing and installation of necessary components---4/19/2021 \n Complete the server and client on the python side---4/22/2021 \n test on load---
 Complete the sDatabase management on the python side---5/22/2021 Complete the Predction model build up ---5/22/2021